awsugblr/awsugblr/src/pages/blog/2019-06-15-meetup-report-june-2019-meetup-zero-to-100-with-graphql-on-react-workshop.md

   - Report
   - Workshop
 ---
+June meetup started with an introduction and welcome note by Sathyajith setting stage for our speaker, [Shahid](https://www.linkedin.com/in/shahidh-k-muhammed-12782092), Hasura. \
-Equal Experts India Pvt Ltd
+Equal Experts India Pvt Ltd -> https://www.equalexperts.com/

 The step-by-step guide of this hands-on workshop can be accessed from - <https://learn.hasura.io/graphql/react>.\
 \